tbgolfer86/Module5-Challenge-Work-Day-Scheduler/README.md

 ---

   ## Usage
   This app runs in the browser.
 The user can click into a time block to enter an event and save it to local storage by clicking the save button for that time block.
-Each time block is color coded to indicate whether it is in the past, present, or future.<br>
+Each time block is color coded to indicate whether it is in the past, present, or future.<br><br>
   https://tbgolfer86.github.io/Work-Day-Scheduler/

   The screenshot below shows it open.